 I'm a Fool for You Characters

 Hin is a university student and an aspiring musician.
 With thousands of online followers, Hin hopes to launch a music career, but struggles to get recognition from professional studios.
-A popular guy, he still keeps in touch with his ex-boyfriends Yiu and Marco.
+A popular guy, he still keeps in touch with his ex-boyfriend Yiu.
 However, Hin has drifted apart from his high school friend Hugo after a failed love confession.

 Yiu is Hin's ex-boyfriend and they knew each other back in their high school days.
 He works at a warehouse, but is used to slacking off to go on hookup apps.
 Cheeky and talkative, he is full of boisterous energy.
 Yiu has a bad breakup from his ex-boyfriend, and uses a lot of casual sex to fill the void since then.